 Operations

-The given table shows several operations that are used in C++ Multiset.
+The provided table displays various operations commonly utilized in C++ Multiset.

 | Functions | Description |